Boxwood and Farrow & Ball Paints!!

-I had such a good time visiting the store Boxwood, located at the corner of Dunlavy and West Alabama.
+I had such a good time visiting the store Boxwood a charming full design home store in Houston.
 Set to learn more about the Farrow & Ball paint line they carry, I was so taken with the entire store I wanted to share more than just paint!!

 Before Boxwood became the only Houston distributor for Farrow & Ball paints, these products had to be ordered online and shipped.
 While I always loved the colors, Farrow & Ball had never before been an option for me because of the difficulty in getting the products.

 The company has been making paint in Dorset, England since 1946.
 Farrow & Ball rapidly established a reputation for quality.
 During the post-war period, while virtually all other paint manufacturers abandoned traditional formulas and switched to cheaper acrylic paints with a high plastic content, this privately-owned business stuck to its craft and continued making paint in its original formulations, using the finest raw materials.

 But is the higher price tag, often as much as double other paint brands, worth it?
 According to Farrow & Ball, the depth and beauty of their paint colors are unmatched.
 Using a higher concentration of quality pigments and resins while adding no low quality ‘fillers’, gives their colors visibly greater depth and purity often referred to as the ‘Farrow & Ball look’.
 Unlike many other manufacturers, this low VOC paint uses naturally occurring pigments in their purest form.
 They also use natural ingredients such as Chalk, Lime Putty, Linseed Oil and China Clay.
 I do know though my experience that natural pigments do not fade over time like their synthetic counterparts will.